testing the best backpacking sleeping bags in the woods

 • Cons: Duck down is inferior to goose.
 Light not ultralight.
 Overfill increases bulk.
 Center creates minor cold spot issue.

-Best Convertible Sleeping Bag Quilt
+Best Hoodless Ultralight Sleeping Bag

 Zpacks Zip Around Sleeping Bag 20